Michel-p16/PDS-Project/docs/source/evaluation_single.rst

    :width: 75%
    :alt: Loss Development Over The Training Process - RoBERTa Single Select

 You may recognize, that both training and validation loss are decreasing with ongoing training progress.
-That means that we dont have major problems with **overfitting**
+That means that we dont have major problems with **overfitting**.

 On the opposite should be the behavior of the **accuracy**.
 It schould increase with progressing training.
 To evaluate this, we can look at this curve as well.

-The following confusion matrix illustrates the classification performance of RoBERTa on the test dataset:

 .. image:: _static/single_metrics.png
    :align: center
    :width: 75%
    :alt: Accuracy Over Epochs - RoBERTa Single Select

 As expected, the accuracy increases over time.
-But you can see as well, that the starting accuracy after the first epoch is really high already.
-That means that the model is already pretrained really good.
+But you can see as well, that the starting accuracy in the first epoch is quite high already.
+That means that the model is pretrained really good.